natereid72/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

 Starting from
 [v1.18](https://github.com/kubernetes/enhancements/blob/master/keps/sig-autoscaling/20190307-configurable-scale-velocity-for-hpa.md)
 the `v2beta2` API allows scaling behavior to be configured through the HPA `behavior` field.
-Behaviors are specified separately for scaling up and down in `scaleUp` or `scaleDown` section under the `behavior` field.
+Behaviors are specified separately for scaling out and in, in `scaleUp` or `scaleDown` section under the `behavior` field.
 A stabilization window can be specified for both directions which prevents the flapping of the number of the replicas in the scaling target.
 Similarly specifying scaling